nikolaynau/fns-client/README.md

   .catch((e) => console.error(e));
 ```

+We add a receipt according to the data from the QR-code on the receipt

 ```js
 // Add receipt by QR-data
 const qr = '<your qr data scanned from the receipt>';